ardiehl/emModbus2influx/readme.md

 It is named meter because it was originally used to query energy meters but in fact it can query any modbus slave.
 I'm using it for energy meters, Fronius solar inverters as well as Victron Energy GX.
 ### Features

- - modbus RTU via one serial port (if you need more serial ports, you can start emModbus2Influx multiple times)
+ - modbus RTU via serial port (multiple serial ports are supported as well)
  - unlimited number of metertypes and meters
  - supports SUNSPEC meter definitions (tested with Fronius Symo)
  - supports formulas for changing values after read or for defining new fields (in the metertype as well as in the meter definition)